How to Create an Unbeatable Night Routine

 4. Create Rituals That Promote Sleep

-Next, we can improve our night routine by focusing on getting the best sleep possible.
+Next, improve your night routine by getting the best sleep possible.

 Experts suggest building a hygiene ritual that signals to your brain that you’re preparing for sleep.
 Not only do these actions tell your mind it’s time to sleep, but they make sleeping easier as well.

 So, make a short sleep ritual of turning down the lights, putting on pajamas, brushing teeth, cooling off your room, and starting the white noise or fan.
-It will only take a few minutes, but it will be the trigger your brain needs to relax.
+It only takes a few minutes, but it will be the trigger your brain needs to relax.

 5. Utilize a Weekend Night Routine

 Now, weekends do one of two things.
 First, they mess up your routine faster than a toddler swipes a brownie.
 Or they set you up for a fantastic week ahead.
 Strive for the second option and utilize that extra time.